G2A Verified

 Stolen credit card purchases - the historical controversy.
 Bad actors use stolen credit cards to buy keys from publishers, then resell on G2A.
 When the cardholder issues a chargeback, the publisher loses both the key and the payment.
 The buyer on G2A may have their key revoked weeks later.
 This is what generated the developer backlash in 2016-2020.

-Practical risk assessment: For mainstream AAA titles from high-rated sellers, the risk is low - these keys are almost certainly sourced from regional arbitrage or bulk deals.
+Practical risk: for mainstream AAA titles from high-rated sellers, the risk is low - these keys are almost certainly sourced from regional arbitrage or bulk deals.
 For indie titles and niche games, the risk is meaningfully higher because the economics of credit card fraud favor cheaper keys with smaller publisher fraud detection teams.

 What Happens If a G2A Key Doesn't Work?